Mathematics

 Shakuntala Devi – Mental Calculator and Writer

-Foundation Stage/ Key Stage 1
+Early Years Foundation Stage / Key Stage 1

-From September 2024 we will introducing Mastering Number from the National Centre for Excellence in the Teaching of Mathematics (NCETM).
-This will run alongside the current mathematics lesson and will support the development of fluency and subitising of numbers throughout Key Stage 1 providing a solid maths knowledge for moving into Key Stage 2 with.
+From September 2024, we have introduced 'Mastering Number' from the National Centre for Excellence in the Teaching of Mathematics (NCETM).
+This new programme runs alongside our regular lessons, promoting fluency and number subitising throughout Key Stage 1 and preparing children for Key Stage 2 mathematics.

 Key Stage 2

-How we cater for pupils who are higher attaining
+How do we support higher attaining pupils?

 Pupils with special educational needs and EHC plans